 Who should attend this program?

-We will be more likely to accept you if you’re working on:
+We will be more likely to accept you if are:

 - increasing financial well being